 Educate Yourself on the Court System Before It Educates You

-What Family Court Is (and Isn’t)
+What Family Court Is — and Is Not

 - It can issue orders on support, parenting time, property division, and safety.